corymeyers/hangmon/README.md

-# To Do List
+# Hang the Man

 ## Description

-This application is a simple to do list that allows users to cross off tasks when complete.
+This application is a simple game of hang man.

 ## Setup

-Install To Do List by cloning this repository.
+Install Hang the Man by cloning this repository.

 ## Technologies Used